-On March 26, 2014, Cardinal LP entered into the 20-year New Cardinal NUG Contract with the OPA that provides for the sale of electricity from the Cardinal Cogen Facility as a dispatchable facility commencing January 1.
-2015 (under the Cardinal PPA, the Cardinal Cogen Facility was a baseload generator).
-Effective January 1, 2015, the OPA was amalgamated with the IESO, and the OPA now operates under the IESO name.
-Under the New Cardinal NUG Contract, Cardinal LP is entitled to receive a monthly fixed facility participation payment (the "FFPP") (subject to certain escalation provisions) from the IESO, which is intended to cover the fixed operating costs and return on capital for the Cardinal Cogen Facility.
-During the term of the New Cardinal NUG Contract, Cardinal LP will supply electricity to the Ontario grid only when the market revenue from doing so would exceed the costs of production and will receive market-based revenue.
-The Corporation expects to invest an aggregate of approximately \$30 million during the first half of 2015 to complete the cycling conversion of the Cardinal Cogen Facility, including the purchase of a new rotor and related equipment to extend and enhance the facility's capabilities.
-It is expected that the FFPP and any income earned from the sale of electricity produced by the Cardinal Cogen Facility will be less than Cardinal LP earned under the Cardinal PPA, which is expected to negatively affect the financial performance of Cardinal LP and the Corporation (see "Risk Factors - Risks Related to the Power Infrastructure Facilities - Power Purchase Agreements" and "Dividends - Dividend Policies").
-Concurrently with entering into the New Cardinal NUG Contract, the Corporation and the OPA (now the IESO) also reached a mutually beneficial agreement for the Cardinal Cogen Facility to provide additional operational flexibility to Ontario's electricity system for the duration of the Cardinal PPA, which expired on December 31, 2014.
+Pursuant to the 20-year Cardinal NUG Contract dated March 26, 2014 between Cardinal LP and the OPA (now the IESO), effective January 1, 2015 the Cardinal Cogen Facility became a dispatchable facility (it was previously a baseload generator) and capacity from the Cardinal Cogen Facility is sold to the IESO.
+Under the Cardinal NUG Contract, Cardinal LP is entitled to receive a monthly fixed facility participation payment (the "FFPP") (subject to certain escalation provisions) from the IESO, which is intended to cover the fixed operating costs and return on capital for the Cardinal Cogen Facility.
+During the term of the Cardinal NUG Contract, Cardinal LP will, and during 2015 Cardinal LP did, supply electricity to the Ontario grid generally when the market revenue from doing so would exceed the costs of production.
+When it does so, Cardinal LP receives market-based revenue.
+The Corporation invested an aggregate of approximately \$34 million during 2014 and 2015 to complete the cycling conversion of the Cardinal Cogen Facility, including the purchase of a new rotor and related equipment to extend and enhance the facility's capabilities.
+During 2015, the FFPP and the income earned from the sale of electricity produced by the Cardinal Cogen Facility was less than Cardinal LP previously earned annually under the Cardinal PPA, and it is anticipated that this will continue to be the case (see "Risk Factors - Risks Related to the Power Infrastructure Facilities - Power Purchase Agreements" and "Dividends - Dividend Policies").